iwasahighwayman/my-elusive-whale/README.md

 I found a small, relatively efficient boost (step-up) voltage switching converter, calibrated it to 4.5 Volts output and began running my power delivery duration tests.
 Each morning, I would place the solar panels out on the front steps, to be charged through the day.
 Then that evening, I would connect the solar cells as described to a single spare back yard LED lighting unit, monitoring the converter voltage through the evening into the next day.

-The LED lighting unit consumes approximately 100 milliamps (mA), so theoretically each 1200 milliamp-hour solar cell battery should supply about 12 hours of power, so for two batteries that should be about 24 hours.
+The each LED lighting unit consumes approximately 100 milliamps (mA), so theoretically each 1200 milliamp-hour solar cell battery should supply about 12 hours of power, so for two batteries that should be about 24 hours.

 Such idealized math rarely works out in the real world, and this was the case here.